 Confidentiality obligations do not apply to information that:

-- Is publicly available or becomes publicly available through no fault of the receiving party
+• Is public or becomes public through no fault of the receiving party

-- Was already known to the receiving party prior to disclosure without obligation of confidentiality
+• Was known to the receiving party prior to disclosure without obligation of confidentiality

-- Is independently developed by the receiving party without use of or reference to the confidential information
+• Is developed by the receiving party without use of or reference to the confidential information

-- Is rightfully obtained from a third party without breach of confidentiality obligations
+• Is obtained from a third party without breach of confidentiality obligations

 7.3 Duration of Confidentiality